poenneby/practical-clojure/README.md

 ...
 ```

-The REPL is a good place to try out things quickly.
+The REPL is a good place to experiment and try out things quickly.

 ## Testing